Give us a missed call on

 5. Outcome of the bidding process is revealed

-As a business owner it might be disappointing if you do not win the contract despite making all efforts.
-Understand, there are multiple reasons for tender application rejection.
+As a business owner it might be disappointing if you do not win the contract despite making your efforts.
+It is crucial to understand that there are multiple reasons for tender application rejection.
 However, it is a learning experience for you to participate in a bidding process.
-Also, participating in tenders and winning them is advantageous for your company as it gives assured business.
-Also, it helps you build your reputation.
+Also, participating in tenders and winning them are advantageous for your company as it helps you build your reputation.

 Understanding tender bidding and quoting

 The key thing to remember between a tender and a quotation is that it should offer value for money.
-Departments/organisations floating the tender request have a specific procurement requirement and a budget allotted for it.
-While they will prefer to select a bidder with low quotation for the project, they will however select the most competitive bid, i.e., the bid that meets all technical and financial requirements and provides value for money.
+Departments/organisations floating the tender request have specific procurement requirements and an allotted budget.
+While they will prefer to select a bidder with a low quotation for the project, they will however select the most competitive bid, i.e., the bid that meets all technical and financial requirements and provides value for money.

 As such, learn to quote a tender price properly before you quote.
 Consider all fixed and variable costs, inflation, and other details before quoting, fill in the Bill of Quantity (BoQ) precisely, pay the tender fees and EMD, and ensure that the tender project is profitable for your business in the end.